Patrix999/AgentThursday/README.en.md

 [中文版 / Chinese default](./README.md)

-**AgentThursday** is an open-source cloud-native serverless agent runtime built on Cloudflare.
+**AgentThursday** is an open-source cloud-native serverless **multi-agent** runtime built on Cloudflare.

 It is not a prompt demo with a chat box attached.
-It is an agent runtime that can stay online, connect to real channels, call real tools, read external sources, manage context, archive history, and leave an auditable evidence trail.
+A Manager agent can create, configure, and orchestrate a team of specialized sub-agents; each agent can turn a message into a trackable durable task, load skillsets to call real tools, read external sources, manage context, archive history, and leave an auditable evidence trail — all orchestrated by durable workflows and driven by pluggable models.

 ---